 - The letter should state they are the owner or proprietor and their contact details

 - original Deed Poll/change of name certificate

-- from 1 November 2017 additional charges will be made for the consideration of overseas divorce documents:
+An additional charge will be made for the consideration of each overseas divorce document submitted:

 - £50 - divorce obtained overseas that can be cleared locally